 A. Setting up modules.

-Color can have a surprisingly important impact on how your students view your course and its material.
-Maybe you need to adhere to a certain color scheme for branding purposes.
-That’s okay, but you also need to consider how color affects the tone of your course as well as practicalities like readability.
+Color can have a surprisingly significant impact on how your workers perceive your course and its materials.
+While you may need to adhere to a specific color scheme for branding purposes, it's crucial to consider how color affects the tone of your course, as well as practicalities like readability.

-Your course needs to include the right combinations of colors, because the brain is naturally attracted to visually interesting material, a habit that will make your information easier to remember.
-Too bright can seem childish, but too dull can be boring.
-Take a look at the color wheel when working on the visual aspects of your course and learn how to implement its information effectively.
+Your course should include the right combinations of colors because the brain is naturally attracted to visually interesting materials, which makes information easier to remember.
+However, colors that are too bright can seem childish, while colors that are too dull can be dull.
+When working on the visual aspects of your course, refer to the color wheel and learn how to apply its information effectively.

-Most importantly, choose a color scheme that makes your written material easy to read.
-Do not be overlook the contrast between the text, word-art and imagery and the color of the background.
-If legibility is compromised by the lack of match between the background and the presentation materials, the eLearning opportunity will fail.
-By ensuring your audience can read the text, over the background and understand the content through the visual source, you will provide a successful eLearning opportunity.
+Above all, choose a color scheme that makes your written material easy to read.
+Don't overlook the contrast between the text, word art, imagery, and background color.
+If legibility is compromised by a lack of harmony between the background and the presentation materials, the eLearning opportunity will fail.
+By ensuring that your audience can read the text over the background and understand the content through the visual source, you will provide a successful eLearning opportunity.

 - The Complete Guide to Color Combinations in eLearning

 - 6 Ways Color Psychology Can Be Used to Design Effective eLearning